binkley/homebrewery-files/witch.md

   A forceful burst for those moments when subtlety fails.

 - **Witch Bolt** <br>
-  A sustained arc of crackling energy &mdash; hold your glare, and the magic holds too.
+  A sustained arc of crackling energy&mdash;hold your glare, and the magic holds too.

 ##### 🔍 Utility, Ritual & Trickery